Costume, props, and scenery details are on Google pages for easier updating.

 - Hard Knock Life Costume/Props | Scenery (Google docs)

 The FCFSC works with skaters and parents to create original, high-quality costumes.
-Program fees cover costume materials, rental, and/or purchases up to $60 per costume.
+Program fees cover all costume needs, except tights/skate socks and undergarments in some cases.
 You should not purchase costumes yourself without consulting the director.